 “Literally, the current requirements allow a situation that feeds the fire,” Mark Rosekind, a safety board member, said in an interview.

 The board’s action was prompted by investigations into three accidents since 2007 involving cargo planes carrying large quantities of lithium-based batteries used in laptop computers, digital cameras and other electronic devices.
 Those batteries can ignite spontaneously.

 The accidents included a crash on Sept.
 3, 2010, in which a Boeing Co.
-(BA) 747-400 operated by UPS crashed near Dubai after a fire made the jet uncontrollable, killing both pilots, according to the NTSB, which is assisting the investigation.
+(BA:US) 747-400 operated by UPS crashed near Dubai after a fire made the jet uncontrollable, killing both pilots, according to the NTSB, which is assisting the investigation.
 An Asiana Airlines Inc. (020560) 747-400 went down into the China Sea on July 28, 2011, after pilots reported a cargo fire.
 Both pilots died.

 Another UPS plane, a Boeing DC-8, was destroyed by fire on Feb.
 7, 2006, after making an emergency landing in Philadelphia, according to the NTSB.
 The three crew members escaped.